selimyanat/board-management-tool/README.md

 ###  Maven

-Open your terminal, navigate to the `TicketingSystemApplication` source directory then run the following command:
+Open your terminal, navigate to the `BoardManagementApplication` source directory then run the following command:

 ```